Those poor 40-year-old mothers on set at The Ellen Degeneres Show were not ready for Kanye West last month.

 It’s warranted.
 It doesn’t make sense to exclude Kanye West from trendsetting in the clothing industry when he is the trendsetter of this day and age.

-Kanye has made similar claims of grandiose only to hammer in this point: if any creative should be allowed to push popular culture on the scale that they desire, it should be him.
+Kanye has made similar claims of grandiose only to hammer in this point: if any creative should be supported in their desire to push popular culture forward, it should be him.

 The commercial success and the global influence of hip-hop today leaves little room for debate about it being the most influential body of culture in the world right now.
 Even more undeniable is Kanye West’s leading role in this juggernaut.